-Based on the selected Alternative 2a, the involvement, contributions, and benefits for each participating agency have been evaluated.
-The results from this analysis are presented in Table 7.

-As shown in Table 7, the contributions and benefits vary between the participating agencies.
-Additional analysis would be recommended to further evaluate the financial impacts for each participating member if the following project alternative was implemented.
+Based on the selected Alternative 2a, a very high level preliminary assessment was made for the involvement, contributions, and benefits for each participating agency.
+After subsequent consideration, it was concluded that additional analysis should be undertaken to further evaluate the financial impacts for each participating member if the project alternative was implemented.
+Feasibility Study of Recycled Water Interconnections